hectorcorrea/solr-for-newbies/tutorial.md

 The schema in Solr is the definition of the *field types* and *fields* configured for a given core.

 **Field Types** are the building blocks to define fields in our schema.
-Examples of field types are: `binary`, `boolean`, `pfloat`, `string`, and `text_general`.
+Examples of field types are: `binary`, `boolean`, `pfloat`, `string`, `text_general`, and `text_en`.
 These are akin to the "field types" that are supported in a relational database like MySQL but, as we will see later, they are far more configurable than what you can do in a relational database.

 There are three kind of fields that can be defined in a Solr schema:

 * **Fields** are the specific fields that you define for your particular core.
-Fields are based of a "field type", for example, we might define field `title` based of the `string` field type and a field `price` base of the `pfloat` field type.
+Fields are based of a "field type", for example, we might define field `title` based on the `string` field type and a field `price` base of the `pfloat` field type.

 * **dynamicFields** are field patterns that we define to automatically create new fields when the data submitted to Solr matches the given pattern.
 For example, we can define that if receive data for a field that ends with `_txt` the field will be create it as a `text_general` field type.

 * **copyFields** are instructions to tell Solr how to automatically copy the value given for one field to another field.
 This is useful if we want to do and store different transformation on the values given to us.
 For example, we might want to remove punctuation characters for searching but preserve them for display purposes.

-Our newly created `bibdata` core already has a schema, you can view how the details of it via the [Schema API](https://lucene.apache.org/solr/guide/7_1/schema-api.html) as shown in the following example.
-The response will be rather long but it will be roughly include the following categories under the "schema" element:
+Our newly created `bibdata` core already has a schema and you can view the definition through the Solr Admin web page via the [Schema Browser Screen](https://lucene.apache.org/solr/guide/7_0/schema-browser-screen.html) or by exploring the `managed-schema` file via the [Files Screen](https://lucene.apache.org/solr/guide/7_0/files-screen.html).

+You can also view this information with the [Schema API](https://lucene.apache.org/solr/guide/7_1/schema-api.html) as shown in the following example.
+The response will be rather long and it will be organized in four categories: `fieldTypes`, `fields`, `dynamicFields`, and `copyFields` as shown below:

 ```
 $ curl localhost:8983/solr/bibdata/schema